 A Level 2 background screening is a state and national background check conducted pursuant to Chapter 435, F.S. for employment.

 The testing company includes a notice of the fees in the application bulletin for the CNA applicants by Examination.
-Information regarding the background requirements and screening are also reflected in the application for CNAs by reciprocity.
+Information regarding the background requirements and screening are also reflected in the application for CNAs by Endorsement.

 If the Board denies the candidate a license, will he receive any refund of testing and background fees?